mishkamag/TBC-x-USAID/README.md

 #### All courses section

-For all courses section, I have created a separate javascript file where I have data for each of them and render each of them also via javascript.
+For all courses section, I have created a separate javascript file where I have data and render each of them also via javascript.
 Also used "grid", which has "repeat(auto-fit, minmax)" property and this takes the appropriate size for each course's card according to the size of the tablet.

 #### Partniors carusel section